HonzaMat/PyOpenocdClient/README.md

 * the code is fully covered via unit tests;

-* automatic integration testing against multiple version of OpenOCD;
+* automatic integration testing against multiple versions of OpenOCD;

 * the code is multiplatform and portable &mdash; it does not have any dependencies except for the Python's standard library;